Healthy Harvests for Kenya’s Vegetable Farmers

 While visiting farms in Kenya last month, I met Loice Beatrice Chai, who proudly showed me her young, healthy tomato plants.
 She had grown these tomatoes from seed on a small plot of land, and this week at last, she will begin harvesting the plump fruits of her labor.

 The 56-year-old mother of seven and grandmother of seven is new to tomato farming.
-She had struggled for years to make ends meet growing maize as her primary crop, but in June Loice joined Mavuno Zaidi, which means “more harvest” in Swahili.
+She had struggled for years to make ends meet growing maize as her primary crop, but in June Loice joined Mavuno Zaidi, which means “more crops” in Swahili.
 The innovative project – a partnership between TechnoServe and Syngenta – aims to promote tomato and potato farming and increase the incomes of 15,000 smallholder farmers.

 A TechnoServe farmer trainer worked with Loice and the farmer business group that she belongs to, providing training in business skills and introducing the group to tomato farming with improved seeds and crop protection products.
 The lack of high quality agricultural inputs is an important reason why yields in Africa are significantly lower than in other parts of the world.
 Mavuno Zaidi seeks to address this gap by helping African farmers access and benefit from quality inputs.